-Participation: You are expected to attend class every day.
-You will have an opportunity to earn credit while in attendance through participation.
-It is normally expected that if you are attending class then you are participating and earning these points.
-However, if your participation is unsatisfactory then you will be notified by the instructor.
-Examples of unsatisfactory participation include but are not limited to: appearing to sleep in class, being disruptive, cell phone or other electronic device use, regularly coming to class late, etc. If your participation is unsatisfactory on any given day, then your participation grade will suffer the deduction described below.
+This is the big picture.
+You will have an opportunity to earn credit while during and outside of class attendance through participation.
+It is normally expected that if you are attending class and doing what is asked and expected of you, then you are participating and earning these points.
+However, if you are in class but your participation is unsatisfactory then you will be notified by the instructor.
+Examples of unsatisfactory participation during class time include, but are not limited to: having eyes closed or otherwise not visible (e.g. covered by a hood), appearing to sleep in class (the instructor does not accept quibbling over the status of a student's state of consciousness in this regard, so it relates to the non-verbal form of communication related to posture and appearance), being disruptive, cell phone or other electronic device use, regularly coming to class late, etc. If your in class participation is unsatisfactory on any given day, then your participation grade will suffer the deduction described below.

 When it comes to your participation, the total is greater than the sum of its parts.
 Therefore, your score will be determined by means of a deduction system.
 Students begin with 100 points, and the deduction of participation points will occur as follows.
+A deduction of 10 points will be assessed for failing to complete the pre or post assessment survey online outside of class, for a maximum deduction of 20 points for failing to complete both.
+Similarly, a deduction of 10 points will be assessed for failing to complete outside of class participation assignments.
 If you are not attending class (for any reason other than participation in an EIU-recognized cause for missing class, religious observance discussed prior to the absence with the instructor, or another prearranged just cause), then your participation is considered unsatisfactory for that day for the simple reason that you are not participating at all.
-You will be deducted 10 points, or 10% from your total participation grade for the semester for each day you do not participate or your participation is deemed to be unsatisfactory by the instructor.
+You will be deducted 10 points, or 10% from your total participation grade for the semester for each non-speech day you do not participate or your participation is deemed to be unsatisfactory by the instructor.
 These deductions shall be cumulative and doubled for multiple instances of cell phone use (or other unsatisfactory participation) occurring after a first observed instance in a given class period.
-These deductions shall also be doubled on speech days.
+These deductions shall also be doubled on speech days, in recognition of the vital importance of an audience for the experience of public speaking.
 Once deducted, participation credit cannot be earned back, and note well that participation is worth 100 points, or 10%, of the semester grade.
 This requirement is further discussed under the "Policies" section of this syllabus.
 NOTE: This requirement is distinct from the attendance requirement.